 Food in Barcelona

 Last but not least, the best thing about Barcelona: food!
 I was really impressed and surprised by how many cute little cafés the city has.
 At every corner and in every side street you find a wonderful spot to sit down and hang out there for a while – no matter how offside it is from the big sights.
 So, drinking a refreshing lemonade while watching the people was one of the best things I did in my 3 days in Barcelona.
-And it was so good to have little breaks in between waking from one sight to another.
+And it was so good to have little breaks in between walking from one sight to another.

 Another good thing about Barcelona is you can eat breakfast very late.
 I saw several times that it’s available until 3 or 4 pm.
 So no worries here.
 You can have your pancakes even in the afternoon.